Gothic-UnZENity-Project/Gothic-UnZENity/README.md

 4. We will adopt all of Piranha Bytes' ZenGine games - But first things first.
 Let's start with a full playable Gothic 1 port, followed by Gothic 2 and it's addon NotR.
 5. We just can't get enough! - Once done with the original experiences we will add own VR game modes and support for mods, and total conversions.
 How about a coop Scavenger hunt with your friends?
 Wouldn't this be amazing?
 And how about re-experiencing a few of your most beloved community mods in VR?
 Yes.
 We feel the same. <3

 ## How to contribute
-If you're interested in Core Unity and C# development or seasoned with VR game development, feel free to leave us a message at Discord (#JaXt0r).
+If you're interested in Core Unity development, C# coding, or you're seasoned with VR game mechanics development, feel free to look at [CONTRIBUTING.md](./CONTRIBUTING.md).
+There you find information on how to create fixes, features, or join us as a core maintainer.

 ## Workflow/Gameflow